smchartrand/smchartrand.github.io/index.md

 ___

+*Janaury 1, 2026*

+"The Landscape Dynamics Lab is very happy to have Dr. Sjoukje de Lange as a new postdoctoral fellow and lab colleague working on Erosional Mechanisms in Permafrost and Ice-Rich Environments (EMPIRE) funded by a Rubicon grant from the Netherlands Organisation for Scientific Research (NWO)."

+___

 *September 1, 2025*

 "Congrats to LDL postdoc Sam Anderson, who is continuing his postdoc jointly between SFU and Columbia University, working with professor Radley Horton as a visiting postdoctoral scholar."